A-Dying-Pig/OpenGL_NeuralTexture/README.md

 If you want to see the realtime rendered scene, in main.cpp line 37, set **enable_output = false;**.Recompile and run the program.
 The rendered scene shall be outputed to the screen.

 You may wonder why outputing the data will lead to the black screen (the only difference is to set enable_output = true/false).
 When not outputing data, the pixel data is directly written into screen.
-When outputing the data, the pixel data, uv, normals are written into video memories and the screen itself displays nothing.
+When outputing the data, the pixel data, uv, normals etc. are written into video memories and the screen itself displays nothing.

 ## Additional Information